Buying a new property can be daunting. When purchasing a property, you must know precisely what you are purchasing.

 How do I check the plumbing in my house?

-There are multiple areas of your plumbing system that you should take a look at and preferably by a professional plumber.
+There are multiple areas of your plumbing system that you should look at and preferably by a professional plumber.

-A licenced plumbing team will know exactly what to look for when they are carrying out their inspection.
-With older homes, the plumbing may be failing and have significant damage or need an upgrade.
+A licensed plumbing team will know exactly what to look for when conducting their inspection.
+In older homes, the plumbing may be failing and have significant damage or need an upgrade.

 1. Sewer Line and drains

-In older properties that have been built years ago, tree roots have a higher risk to grow inside the pipework.
-And over time, pipes can begin to crack and be damaged due to rust or poor installation or change in water pressure.
+In older properties built years ago, tree roots are more likely to grow inside the pipework.
+And over time, pipes can begin to crack and be damaged due to rust, poor installation or changes in water pressure.
+One of the most common plumbing issues that almost every homeowner has faced is clogged sewer lines and drains.
+However, unblocking your drain isn’t the only issue you might encounter.
+Several other issues like foul odours, slow-moving water, recurring clogs, or flooding may often accompany draining issues.

-One way to determine if you have a drainage issue is a sink that is backing up or gurgling.
+One way to determine if you have a drainage issue is a backing up or gurgling sink.
+Watch out for surcharging or gurgling and smells from the drains, which would indicate a potential blockage or problem with drain pipes.
 You may even notice a pool of water in your yard.
+Check for apparent indicators of overﬂowing water at overﬂow relief gullies.
 Having your pipes inspected will let you know their condition.
-Your plumber can use a high definition CCTV camera down the pipeline to bring up any cracks or tree root infestation.
+Your plumber can use a high definition CCTV camera down the pipeline to bring up any cracks or tree root invasion.

 2. Water Heater

-All water heaters have various capacities and it is best to have one that is suited for your needs and lifestyle.
+All water heaters have various capacities, and it is best to have one suited for your needs and lifestyle.
 A visual inspection could identify faultily installation and condition of piping and valves.

 3. Fixtures (taps, shower, toilets)

 Your bathroom is one of the most used rooms on your property.
 It should be fully functional and assist with washing and waste removal.
-Sink and shower taps need to be used easily and be free from leaks and drips.
-Your toilet could have issues with the flush mechanism or you may notice slow draining water or running water inside the toilet bowl.
+Sink and shower taps need to be used efficiently and be free from leaks and drips.
+Your toilet could have issues with the flush mechanism, or you may notice slow draining water or running water inside the toilet bowl.
+Run all showers to make sure they have adequate water pressure.
+Low pressure can indicate a more significant issue, such as an unseen leak or clog.
+While you are there, see that all water drains freely and that no water is leaking from the ﬁxtures.

 4. Water Meter

-A water meter that is still ticking even when taps are not being used, is a sign of a leak.
-If you don't fix this, it could mean hundreds of dollars being accumulated in water bills and could be bad news for the environment.
-The leak could be concealed and need to be inspected by a professional leak detection company.
+A water meter that is still ticking even when taps are not being used is a sign of a leak.
+If you don’t fix this, it could mean hundreds of dollars accumulated in water bills and bad news for the environment.
+The leak could be concealed and inspected by a professional leak detection company.

-Checking the water pressure is a good idea also as low water pressure is an indication of faulty water pipes and valves.
+Checking the water pressure is also a good idea as low water pressure indicates faulty water pipes and valves.

-Underground pipes can get old and rusted or begin to crack and split if there are tree roots growing inside them.
+Underground pipes can get old and rusted or crack and split if tree roots grow inside them.
 Or you could find that your pipes are moving and making a hammering sound inside the walls.
-Take a look at your walls, can you see watermarks and mould?
+Take a look at your walls.
+Can you see watermarks and mould?
+See that the new home you’re purchasing has installed pipes of the correct size.
+If the pipes are too small, the water pressure will be lower and could increase the potential for damage in the future.

 Pipes are very important to the plumbing in your new home.
-When they are compromised, it may mean further issues in the future such as flooding.
+When they are compromised, it may mean further issues in the future, such as flooding.
 Have a professional plumber check the condition of your pipework.
-In some cases, you may be able to repair them but in more extreme damage, pipe replacement will be the better option.
+In some cases, you may repair them, but pipe replacement will be the better option in more extreme damage.

-Your plumbing system is an integral part of your property and you need to make sure things like drains, toilets, showers, sewer lines and water heaters are working in the best condition.
+Your plumbing system is an integral part of your property, and you need to make sure things like drains, toilets, showers, sewer lines and water heaters are working in the best condition.
+An informed buyer will check out the computer specs when buying a new one.
+When they’re buying a car, the exterior and interior aren’t the only ones that need checking.
+It’s also a must to check out what’s under the hood.

 A licenced plumber in Sydney will be able to carry out the necessary inspection and report back their findings so you can fix any plumbing problems fast.